Copyright 2016© Orchard Point Oyster Company LLC. All Rights Reserved.

 1/4 cup Parmesan cheese

 Preheat charcoal grill.
 Shuck oysters while sipping cold beverage.
 Place oysters cup side down on hot grill.
 Top w/shallots and cheese.
 Cook for 3-5 min. until cheese is just slightly brown.
 Take care to not overcook.

 Oysters and champagne are a great pair.
-Makes enough for two dozen Orchard Points.
+Makes enough for several dozen Orchard Points.

 Pinch of black pepper

 Combine ingredients and chill for at least one hour before spooning over oysters.

 Restaurants featuring Orchard Points will be added and updated on an ongoing basis.
 Ask for them at your favorite restaurants!